erkanyeter/demo_blog/packages/obullo/releases/2.0/docs/information/server-requirements/README.md

 <kbd>app/config/database.php</kbd>

-The configuration are stored in a multi-dimensional array with this prototype:
+The configuration is stored in a multi-dimensional array with this prototype:

 ```php
 $database['db']['hostname'] = "localhost";